isomerpages/govtech-gobusiness/_FAQ/1h-employees.md

 However, if the work that you will be conducting at the construction site is non-construction related (eg. administrative work done at the office), you do not need to seek BCA’s approval before applying for the Time-Limited Exemption.

-#### **15. My company performs essential services and I need to move my workers out of their dormitories (i.e. purpose built dormitories, factory converted dormitories, construction temporary quarters and temporary occupation licence quarters).
-What can I do?**
-You may submit an appeal <a href="https://go.gov.sg/movementpolicyfw" target="_blank">here</a>.